 Note that the members of the last interface declaration appear first in the merged declaration.
 Also note that the relative order of members declared in the same interface body is preserved.

+TODO: Document class and interface declaration merging.

 Interfaces Extending Classes

 When an interface type extends a class type it inherits the members of the class but not their implementations.
 It is as if the interface had declared all of the members of the class without providing an implementation.
 Interfaces inherit even the private and protected members of a base class.
 When a class containing private or protected members is the base type of an interface type, that interface type can only be implemented by that class or a descendant class.
 For example: